-Did You Know? offers a quick look at the broad scope of activities underway within the American National Standards Institute (ANSI) Federation of members and partners, highlighting recent accomplishments and new resources related to standardization.
+Did You Know? offers a quick look at the broad scope of activities underway within the American National Standards Institute (ANSI) Federation, highlighting the people and initiatives making waves in standardization.

 SES to Hold June Webinar on European and International Standards Education

 ANSI member and accredited standards developer SES - The Society for Standards Professionals will host a webinar looking at work done in the area of standards education by the European Committee for Standardization (CEN) and European Committee for Electrotechnical Standardization (CENELEC), as well as the International Federation of Standards Users (IFAN).
 The webinar, Standards Education in Europe and Internationally, will be held from 1:00 to 2:30 p.m. on Wednesday, June 18, 2014.
 It will be overseen by Laurent Oberle, president of Acanor, the French association of standards users, and chair of both the CEN-CENELEC-European Telecommunication Standards Institute (ETSI) Joint Working Group on Education about Standardisation (JWG-EaS) and IFAN Working Group (WG) 16, Education and training.

 Mr. Oberle will provide information about a comprehensive plan developed by JWG-EaS intended to bolster understanding among teachers and students in Europe about the importance of standardization.
 He will also touch on a new guide published by IFAN outlining functional areas where standardization knowledge is required, among other topics.

 The webinar is offered free of charge to all current SES members and all ANSI full member technical contacts; all other participants are required to pay a $50 fee.
 Online registration is required to take part in the webinar.
 For more information about the webinar, visit SES's website.

 IFMA to Hold Inaugural Virtual Career Fair in June